 So how is this wide range of factors good news as well?
 Because, with a little creativity, it provides you with limitless options to improve your job satisfaction.

 For example, if relationships with coworkers are really important to you, you could recommend a friend for employment.
-If driving to work is becoming a chore, you might choose to carpool to reduce the stress of the commute and save on gas.
+If driving to work is becoming a chore, you might choose to carpool to reduce the stress of the commute and save on gas or move closer to work.
 If moving up the ladder is your goal, you might decide to pursue some training to earn a promotion and better pay.

 Satisfaction in the workplace doesn’t come from eliminating all the negative things.
 It comes from making sure that the stuff you want at work outweighs the not-so-great things that happen.